 Here are some of the causes –

-Bacteria is a microscopic organisms that invade living body cells and multiply to spread further and consume the bodily enzymes, oxygen or energy reserves to thrive.
-It causes massive destruction of tissues and localize in one organ or multiple organs or on the body surface depending upon the type of bacteria affecting your pet.
+Bacteria are microscopic organisms that invade living body cells and multiply to spread further and consume the bodily enzymes, oxygen, or energy reserves to thrive.
+It causes massive destruction of tissues and localizes in one organ or multiple organs or on the body surface depending upon the type of bacteria affecting your pet.

 Infectious diseases such as systemic bacterial infections or bacteremia i.e. bacteria being detected in the blood (from any source in the body) can cause a response in the pet’s body as fever since the pet’s body is trying to fight off these foreign bacteria.